Support (art): Fabrics

 The oldest known use of fabrics (linen) as a painting support dates back to the Dynasty XII in Egypt (2000 BC).
 The continuous use can be traced in both Europe and Asia.
 In medieval Europe fabrics was overtaken by the wood panels for church use; Renaissance, with its wider spread of paintings, saw wide use of canvas, occasionally glued to the wood, a practice that originated in the Ancient Egypt, but became very popular in the 13th-15th centuries in Italy, with paper sometimes used as a ground layer.
 The modern practice is to stretch the canvas on a wooden frame.

 Fabric made of glass fiber has an advantage of being mold-resistant, but is brittle when sized.

 Fabrics are relatively fragile and deteriorate with time, so the relining (gluing of another layer of fabric to the back of the original canvas) is used for the last few centuries.

 Canvas board

+Two canvas boards, cotton canvas mounted onto a paper board and primed with ground layer of white and blue paint.

 Canvas board is a piece of canvas mounted onto a paper board, typically used as a low-cost alternative for sketches, amateurs, and students.
 It is also known under the name "mill board", and, if coated with the ground layer.
 The mill boards were manufactured since at least the end of the 18th century, originally as pasteboards made of cheap fibres, academy boards started to appear in catalogs around the middle of the 19th century.
 The canvas board, with ground-coated canvas attached to a side of a paperboard, arrived in late 1870s.
 Yet another option, a paper board with surface grained to imitate canvas, appeared in the late 1880s under the name "Rushmore board".